aduh95/toml.wasm/README.md

 Works same as the browser API.

+If you are using the CDN version, you need to pass the `allow-net` flag in order for `TOML.default` to download the WASM file.

 If you are working from your local file system, you can pass the WASM file directly to the `TOML.default` function in addition with the `--allow-read` CLI flag.